Stephanolepis cirrhifer: Description

 Thread-sail filefish grow to a maximum adult length of about 30 cm.
 The first dorsal fin is a strong retractable (folding backwards) spine.
 The second dorsal fin and anal fin are soft.
 They have comparatively small pectoral fins and truncated, fan-shaped tail fins.
 The dorsal and anal fins are colorless.
 Their second dorsal, anal and caudal fins rounded.
 In males, 1-3 soft dorsal fin rays extended as filaments; the first ray has a particularly long thread.
 The fish have a small abdominal spike.
 The fish are colored from light brown, to grayish- to light greenish-beige, and are slightly patterned with irregular, broken stripes that range from medium brown to blackish.

+Habitat

 Juveniles of the species usually seek shelter and safety from predators within clusters of drifting seaweed.
 The adult thread-sail filefish usually reside near the seabed, where the depth is around 10 m.
 The fish migrate wholly in ocean waters ("oceanodromous") between their feeding and spawning grounds, which can cover a range of over 100 km.
 The spawning season lasts from May to August.
 Juveniles under 5 cm inhabit shallow water and feed on small crustaceans, mollusks and algae.
 Adult fish are mostly solitary and live among the coral and seaweeds.